JohannesStutz/100-days-of-code/r1-log.md

 ### R1D18
 Worked on the satellite images project.
 Blog post coming tomorrow.
 Also some CSS tweaks for the blog, can display images wider than the text now!

+### R1D19
+SpaceNet7 project complete!!
+For now.
+Blog post is [here](https://deeplearning.berlin/satellite%20imagery/computer%20vision/fastai/2021/02/17/Building-Detection-SpaceNet7.html)
+Glad to have picked up that project again, I improved it quite a bit.